Harvard-Neutrino/SIREN/README.md

 Use a copy of `tools/wheels/test_hepmc3_wheel.py` outside the hidden checkout.
 `--clean-environment` starts that check in a child with Python and library search overrides cleared; cibuildwheel uses this mode to exclude its build/repair paths.
-The test checks wheel tags, rejects multiple core-library files, verifies that the core and vendored photospline/spglam belong to the installed wheel, and checks other bundled dependencies.
-Third-party copies loaded before the check, or recorded by another Python distribution, may coexist if the wheel's copy also loads.
-Other external copies, including libraries first loaded during import without distribution ownership, require identical file contents.
+The test checks wheel tags, rejects multiple core-library files and a bundled Python runtime, and verifies that the loaded core and the vendored photospline/spglam belong to the installed wheel.
+Any other bundled dependency that the process loaded from outside the wheel is printed for inspection, not
+classified: in a fresh environment that list should be empty, and a nonempty one names the library and where it came from. `--foreign-prefix DIR` (repeatable) additionally fails if any loaded library comes from under that directory; release validation names the checkout and the build's dependency prefix, which shows the repaired wheel running without them.
 The check also exercises native sampling plus plain/gzip HepMC3 round trips.
 Build with `SIREN_REQUIRE_HEPMC3=ON` for this acceptance check; cibuildwheel sets it explicitly.